awsdocs/aws-doc-sdk-examples/rust_dev_preview/cross_service/rest_ses/README.md

 ### Amazon SES report

-The [src/report.rs](report.rs) file contains functions that route the report HTTP request and send an email report of work items to a specified email address.
+The [report.rs](src/report.rs) file contains functions that route the report HTTP request and send an email report of work items to a specified email address.

-The report is send as an xslx Excel spreadshee.
+The report is send as an XSLX Excel spreadshee.
 When you use Amazon SES to send an attachment, you must use the `send_raw_email` service action and send the email in MIME format.

 ## Delete the resources